Updated: May 4

 Most of us have had it at some point in our lives, especially in the bathroom.
 It loves to grow in warm damp places and that’s why we frequently find it on our caulking, grout and shower doors.
-Here’s some quick fixes and a new product I found that I love!
+Here’s some quick fixes!

 Tea Tree Formula

 Put 2 cups of warm water in a sprayer and add 2 teaspoons of Tea Tree Oil.
 Shake well.
 Spray on the molded area and allow to sit for 30 minutes.
 Re-wet with solution, scrub, rinse and dry.
 Then lightly mist the area and allow to air dry.

 So maybe if you are cleaning with vodka, you don’t really care whether it works.
 Spray undiluted cheap vodka on mold areas and leave for about 15 minutes.
 Re-spray and scrub with a brush.